S1ink/CSM-Lance-Dev/README.md

 # Gazebo-Test-Sim
-A test project for simulating a ROS2 robot control system utilizing gazebo.
+A ROS2-compatible simulation for perception and autonomy development.

 ## Setup/Usage
 To run this project, you will need a ROS2 and Gazebo installation. __Currently, the easiest and best pairing includes ROS2 Jazzy and Gazebo Harmonic (both LTS versions), but requires an Ubuntu 24.04 install (or equivalent).__ It is also possible to pair ROS2 Humble with Gazebo Harmonic on Ubuntu 22.04 if necessary, although this pairing is not officially supported and may require manual compilation of other simulation packages.
 Some additional considerations include: